U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 Founded in 1899, Simmons College is a small university in the heart of Boston.
 Our core purpose is transformative learning that links passion with lifelong purpose.
 Our four core values are: We are at our best when students are first; We prepare students for life's work; We cross boundaries to create opportunities; We make a collective investment in community.
 As the only undergraduate women's college in Boston, we are proud of our long history of educating women for positions of leadership and success.
+We also offer coeducational graduate programs in nursing and health sciences, liberal arts, library and information science, social work, and the nation's first MBA program designed specifically for women.
 Our community is committed to being student-centered, as we provide a strong educational experience with professional preparation in a welcoming, collaborative environment.
 Students value the small classes, exceptional internship opportunities, and individual attention from faculty who are experts, as well as practitioners.
 Simmons offers more than 40 majors and programs for undergraduate women, the nation's only MBA designed for women, and co-ed graduate programs in health sciences, education, communications management, liberal arts, social work, and library and information science.

 |School type||private, women's college|